Elle Freak, Andrew Purvis, Sue Kneebone, and Nicole Clift. photo: Daniel Marks

 Celebrating the work

-Julia’s work will feature on the 2024 SALA Poster and Program, and will be the subject of a book by Wakefield Press (South Australian Living Artist Publication).
+Sue’s work will feature on the 2025 SALA Poster and Program, and will be the subject of a book by Wakefield Press (South Australian Living Artist Publication).

 About the artwork